 The petition to the Crown1 for a claim to a peerage is in the first instance lodged with the Crown Office2.
 If the petition is found to be genuine, the Lord Chancellor takes the pleasure of the Crown upon it.
 The Crown usually orders the petition to be referred to the Attorney General for examination and report.
 The Attorney General then requires the petitioner to make out a prima facie case by the lodgment of a pedigree and proofs properly prepared, and, if dissatisfied with the measure of proof, requires further evidence.
-The petitioner is then instructed to appear
+The petitioner

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.